-D. Availability of Funds
+C. Availability of Funds

 It is understood that, for the mutual benefit of both parties, this Contract may have been written before ascertaining the availability of congressional appropriation of funds in order to avoid program and fiscal delays that would occur if this Contract were not executed until after that determination.
-In this event, DHCS may amend the amount of funding provided for in this Contract based on the actual congressional appropriation.
+If so, DHCS may amend the amount of funding provided for in this Contract based on the actual congressional appropriation.